Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Analytical approximation for merging condensates

-Eqs.(\ref{factor3}) and (\ref{factor4}) indicate that a higher peak density, corresponding to larger $\omega$, causes a higher rate of expansion in 1D freely expanding clouds.
-Fig.\ref{Chap3_Fig7} shows that our simulations are in basic agreement with analytic prediction that a higher density leads to a larger expansion rate.
-Although we fit the numerical data well at small and large $t$ respectively using generic parabola and linear formulae, the fitting formulae are not the same to Eq.(\ref{factor3}) and Eq.(\ref{factor4}).
-This originates that at short time, the expansion of the cloud is speeded up due to the inter-atomic interaction, and then the Thomas-Fermi shape of the density distribution is broken down.
+It is known that the peak density $n_p$ of 1D condensate increases with $\omega_z$.
+Eqs.(\ref{factor3}) and (\ref{factor4}) indicate that the expansion rate $\eta$ of 1D clouds also increases with $\omega_z$, which means that at a given time step the higher the peak density is the higher the expansion rate is.
+Fig.\ref{Fig2} shows that our simulations agree qualitatively with analytic prediction: the short-time behavior of $\eta(t)$ is approximately quadratic with $t$ while the long-time behavior is approximately linear with $t$.

-Furthermore, we take into account the effect of the repulsive interaction on interference fringes by introducing a variable $\alpha$, which is a modified coefficient depending monotonically on the expansion rate of interference fringes.
-Qualitative insight into the properties of the interference of two condensate waves can be gained by using a Gaussian ansatz,
+The expansion rate of a Gaussian wavepacket in the absence of interactions can be described by $\frac{\hbar}{ml_{z}^{2}}$.
+By introducing an extra term $\frac{\alpha}{\hbar l_{z}^{2}}$, which is regarded as hydrodynamic pressure term in which $\alpha$ is assumed to be a parameter proportional to $gn_{p}$, we propose a phenomenological description of the effect of the repulsive interactions on the expansion of individual fringes.
+Qualitative insight into the properties of the interference of two condensate can be gained by using a Gaussian ansatz,

-for the wave function, where $C=\left(\pi l_{0}^2\right)^{-1/4}$, $\chi(t) = \hbar t/ml_{0}^2 +\alpha t/\hbar l_{0}^{2}$ and $\sigma^2(t) = l_{0}^2 \left(1+\chi^2(t)\right)$.
+for the wave function, where $C=\left(\pi l_{z}^2\right)^{-1/4}$, $\chi(t) = \hbar t/ml_{z}^2 +\alpha t/\hbar l_{z}^{2}$ and $\sigma^2(t) = l_{z}^2 \left(1+\chi^2(t)\right)$.